christopher-besch/homepage/src/articles/03_gentoo/gentoo_01.md

 ## os-prober
 Because I enjoy playing games from time to time, Windows still does a better job at that and I like separating work and play, I'm running a Gentoo-Windows dual boot.
-To be prompted at every boot which OS you want to boot, you need os-prober.
+To be prompted at every boot which OS you want to endure at the moment, you need os-prober.
 You can install it with `emerge --ask sys-boot/os-prober` and have to enable it in `/etc/default/grub`:
 ```bash
 [...]
 GRUB_DISABLE_OS_PROBER=false
 [...]
 ```
-os-prober doesn't run at every boot, instead it only looks for any other bootable partitions when you `grub-mkconfig -o /boot/grub/grub.cfg`.
+os-prober doesn't run at every boot, instead it only looks for any other bootable partitions when you `grub-mkconfig -o /boot/grub/grub.cfg` and makes grub aware of them.

 # Xfce
 I use the terminal emulator for **everything**.